 "Rescue or Miscue: Mobile Phone Alerts and Distracted Driving" (with Jaren Pope).

-Economic agents prefer more information when it is costless to obtain, especially when the information increases public safety; however, information delivered via text message may be costly if the timing of the delivery increases risk of harm, such as when an individual is driving.
 Our study uses a natural experiment to estimate the causal effects of receiving a text message while driving on traffic safety by examining crash frequencies when Wireless Emergency Alerts are dispatched to all cell phones within a geographic region.
 Using minute level data on crashes reported in Texas between 2012 and 2016, we find no strong evidence that alerts immediately increase car accidents.
 This finding suggests receiving a text message while driving does not in and of itself cause accidents.